blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Hindu Denominations.md

 Schools of thought are also called Darshanas.

 Notes: https://www.omyogashala.in/shad-darshan

+The schools are divided on the basis of whether they believe in the Veda-s or not.
+The ones that believe in the Veda-s are called Aastika (there is) and the others are called Naastika (there isn't).
+Some say that the definition is based on whether there is a soul or not, but the common definition is based on the acceptance of the Veda-s.
 ## Orthodox Schools

 There are six schools of thought, called the Sadh-Darshanas (Six Schools).
 They are themselves grouped into three groups of two similar schools, as follows: